myselfanandvp/shopninja/README.md

-# changed in the main brach same file but in the test.
+# i changed the main.